tehciaktm/alsys_admin_playbook/versioned_docs/version-1.0.0/Alsys Connect/Guide to Mobile Application.md

 * Alsys Connect for iOS requires a device running iOS 14.0 or later.
 * Alsys Connect for Android requires a device running Android 9.0 and up.

-<font color="blue">Please note:</font> Any other mobile operating system that is not the standard version of Android OS is not supported; your device may run into compatibility issues with the Alsys mobile and tablet app.
+<font color="blue">Please note:</font> Any other mobile operating system that is not the standard version of Android OS is not supported; your device may run into compatibility issues with the Alsys mobile app.